"Apollo, god of Helios (Sun), was out on his daily trip, when his fellow gods decided to divide the world among them.

 Zeus, although already planning to keep her for himself, had no choice but to accept..."

-That is how the beauty, the clear blue sky and the seashells found on the mountains of Rhodes are explained in mythology.
+This is how her beauty, the clear blue sky and the seashells found on the island's mountains are explained by mythology.

 Rhodes' charm and location have always been the cause of her wealth as well as of all her troubles through the centuries.